Tpt/website/README.md

 What is Wikisource Export Website ?
 ==========================

-Wikisource export website is a web site for easy downoads of books from Wikisource.
+Wikisource export website is a web site for easy downloads of books from Wikisource in various electronic formats.
-He provide also an OPDS catalog.
+It also provides an OPDS catalog.

 Installation
 ============